-Experiment with various values of workload using the set\workload program until the average Last Cycle time for ./work is approximately 50 microseconds.
+Experiment with various values of workload using the set_workload program until the average Last Cycle time for ./work is approximately 50 microseconds.
+You may want to select Clear Performance Data from the Monitor menu after each adjustment, or just look at the graph and stop adjusting when the work line is near 50%.